BHASKARSEMWAL/MetaCrafters/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "Elections" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the Check & isEligible functions.
-Click on the "Elections" contract in the left-hand sidebar, and then click on the "Check" and "isEligible" functions.
+Once the contract is deployed, you can interact with it by calling the Checking & isEligible functions.
+Click on the "Elections" contract in the left-hand sidebar, and then click on the "Checking" and "isEligible" functions.
 Finally, click on the "transact" button to execute the function and retrieve the "Eligible" or "Not Eligible" message.

 ## Authors